Panjdeh incident: Aftermath

 In 1890, Russia founded Kushka (Serhetabat) at the south end of the new territory and, in 1901, connected Kushka by rail to Merv.
 Kushka remained the southernmost settlement in the Russian Empire and later the Soviet Union.
-The 1921, Afghan-Soviet Treaty of Friendship was the first international agreement made by the Soviet Union.
+The 1921 Afghan-Soviet Treaty of Friendship was one of the first international agreements made by Soviet Russia.
 Although "the Soviets agreed to return to Afghanistan, subject to plebiscites, territories in the Panjdeh area ceded under duress by Afghanistan to Russia or Bukhara in the nineteenth century," this was not done.